Skip to content

 Should I use cash or card in the Maldives?

-Cash is king in the Maldives, especially for smaller purchases and places outside the main areas.
-We recommend having a good amount of Maldivian rufiyaa on hand.
+Cash is king in the Maldives, especially for smaller purchases and in areas outside the main tourist destinations.

 How much cash should I take to the Maldives?